Steve Beshear: Attorney General

-Lieutenant Governor
+Lieutenant governor

 Limited to one term as attorney general by the state constitution, Beshear declared his candidacy for lieutenant governor in 1983.
 In a seven-candidate Democratic primary in May, Beshear captured 183,662 of the 575,022 votes cast to defeat a field that included former state Auditor George L. Atkins, Jefferson County judge executive Todd Hollenbach, Agriculture Commissioner Alben Barkley II, and former Kentucky Wildcats basketball star Bill Spivey.
 In the general election, Beshear faced Republican Eugene Stuart and Don Wiggins, who became the nominee of the newly formed Consumers Lobby Party after losing in the Republican gubernatorial primary.
 Stuart categorized Beshear as being too liberal for Kentucky, citing his opinion in the Ten Commandments case, as well as his support for abortion rights and gun control.
 Beshear denied advocating for gun control and charged that Stuart, a state senator from Jefferson County, had not shown any leadership worthy of election to the lieutenant governor's office.
 Beshear easily defeated Stuart by a vote of 568,869 to 321,352; Wiggins captured just 7,728 votes.

 Several changes were proposed to the office of lieutenant governor during Beshear's tenure.
 In 1984, state representative Bobby Richardson proposed a constitutional amendment to abolish the office.
-When that effort failed, Richardson introduced a bill in the 1986 General Assembly that would have revoked the lieutenant governor's right to live rent-free in the state's Old Governor's Mansion, eliminated his or her police protection, and restricted his or her use of the state's two executive helicopters.
+When that effort failed, Richardson introduced a bill in the 1986 General Assembly that would have revoked the lieutenant governor's right to live rent-free in the state's Old Governor's Mansion, eliminated police protection, and restricted the lieutenant governor's use of the state's two executive helicopters.
 The measure would also have eliminated the lieutenant governor's salary, paying him or her per diem for days served as acting governor or president of the state senate instead.
 The measure would further have lifted the ban on the lieutenant governor holding other employment.
 Although the bill would have exempted Beshear from its provisions, Beshear still opposed it and charged that it was politically motivated.
 Richardson had expressed interest in running for lieutenant governor in the past, and Beshear claimed that because he was never elected to the office, he "doesn't want anybody else to have it."
 Richardson denied that his efforts were a political ploy; he claimed the office was largely ceremonial and served only as a stepping stone to the governorship.
-Three of the previous four lieutenant governors had subsequently been elected governor, including sitting governor Martha Layne Collins.
+Three of the previous four lieutenant governors had subsequently been elected governor, including the sitting governor Martha Layne Collins.